ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 tainly an evidence that the colored man is able
 to take care of himself, perhaps better able to
 do so than the white men who are complaining
 of his presence.
-It i
+It is
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vtu:batch_vtu_danby_ver01:data:sn98060050:00280777365:1865100601:0467/pct:81.319496,69.603588,12.008895,14.699074/!600,600/0/default.jpg"/>
 </td>